Dubai Desert Tour

 • Options: IMG Worlds of Adventure, Legoland, or beach day at JBR

-Dubai with kids is genuinely fun - it's a city built for tourists with incredible infrastructure, safety, and activities for every age.
+Dubai with kids is genuinely fun - it's a city built for tourists with solid infrastructure, safety, and activities for every age.
 The key is pacing yourself (don't over-schedule), staying hydrated, and embracing the air conditioning.
 Your kids will love it.